rpog/nexmo-developer/_documentation/client-sdk/in-app-messaging/overview.md

 * Delivered and Read receipts
 * Message Deletion

-The Android & iOS Client SDKs also offer:
+The Android and iOS Client SDKs also offer:

 * Push Notifications